 Afterward, you have to go to the fourth floor and submit your documents to someone who will register your name in the system.
 (You’ll return to this area to get your license once you pass all your tests later on.)

-- Day one: physical test
+- physical test

-- Day two: theory test
+- theory test

-- Day three: driving test
+- driving test

 Let’s take a look at each test individually.

-Day One: Physical Tests
+Physical Tests

 After you submit your documents on floor four, you have to go to floor three for your physical tests.
 All of the tests are straightforward and don’t require any preparation.
+Here’s the physical tests you need to do:

 These tests are very easy.
 Every time I need to do the test, I never fail.
 A majority of people who were in the same test room also passed the test within the first attempt except for those who seems to have an eye problem.

-Day Two: Theory Video and Test
+Theory Video and Test

-On day two, it will involve watching a video and taking a theory test.
+This steps will involve watching a video and taking a theory test.

 Go to the third floor to register for the theory test on the day of your appointment and be sure to bring your appointment card and passport.